 Jesus likes to put his followers in new, challenging situations and then, afterwards, discuss what they have learned.

-Oh, I forgot to mention that to be a good follower of Jesus you need to read your Bible more, pray more, stop looking at porn, never argue with your wife, have beautiful, completely compliant children, never miss Sunday services, tithe, take classes on how to be a better Christian, keep a beautiful lawn and home, and spend all of your free time in church activities.
+Oh, I forgot to mention that to be a good follower of Jesus you need to read your Bible more, pray more, never argue with your wife, have beautiful, completely compliant children, never miss Sunday services, tithe, take classes on how to be a better Christian, keep a beautiful lawn and home, and spend all of your free time in church activities.

 Maybe I didn’t forget to mention it.